 1. How does California law define “attempted extortion”?

-A prosecutor must prove the following elements of the crime to successfully convict a person of attempted extortion:
+A prosecutor must prove the following elements of the crime to convict you of attempted extortion in California:

-- he/she made an attempt to extort property or money from another person, and
+- you made an attempt to extort property or money from another person,

-- the attempt was made by means of any threat.1
+- the attempt was made by means of any threat,1 and

 - a person directly, or

-If a person is successful in extorting something of value, then he/she is guilty of extortion rather than attempted extortion.4
+If you are successful in extorting something of value, then prosecutors would instead press charges for extortion under PC 518 rather than attempted extortion under PC 524.4

 2. Are there legal defenses?

-Recall that a person is only guilty under this statute if he/she attempts to extort property or money by means of threats.
-This means it is always a defense for an accused to show that he/she did not threaten anyone.
+You are guilty under PC 524 only if you attempt to extort property or money by means of threats.
+Therefore we would compile all the evidence available to show that you did not threaten anyone.

 3. What are the penalties for Penal Code 524 PC?

-California law says that a violation of PC 524 is a wobbler offense.
-A wobbler is a crime that a prosecutor can charge as either a misdemeanor or a felony offense.
+Attempted extortion is a wobbler offense, which means California prosecutors can charge it as either a misdemeanor or a felony offense.

 A misdemeanor attempted extortion conviction is punishable by: